Giant summer ahead for Leeds United with key lesson that must be learned

-Giant summer ahead for Leeds United with key lesson they cannot afford to ignore
+Leeds United face giant transfer window with key lesson they cannot afford to ignore

 Even if Leeds United stay up comfortably come May, this season’s lesson must be learned.